adap/flower/examples/federated-kaplan-meier-fitter/README.md

 The aim of this example is to estimate the survival function using the [Kaplan-Meier Estimate](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator) implemented in lifelines library (see [KaplanMeierFitter](https://lifelines.readthedocs.io/en/stable/fitters/univariate/KaplanMeierFitter.html#lifelines.fitters.kaplan_meier_fitter.KaplanMeierFitter)).
 The distributed/federated aspect of this example is the data sending to the server.
-You can think of it as a federated analytics examples.
+You can think of it as a federated analytics example.
+However, it's worth noting that this procedure violates privacy since the raw data is exchanged.

 Finally, many other estimators beyond KaplanMeierFitter can be used with the provided strategy:
 AalenJohansenFitter, GeneralizedGammaFitter, LogLogisticFitter,